PasquinoFI/LoBi/README.md

 Department of Industrial Engineering (DIEF), University of Florence (UNIFI), Italy

 ## Overview
-This tool generates load profiles with an hourly time step starting from electricity bills information\
+This tool generates load_profiles.scv with an hourly time step starting from electricity bills information\
-Work in progress ...
+These output could be usefull as input for energy simulator software as https://github.com/pielube/MESSpy/edit/main/README.md Work in progress ...

 ### Requirements